 In some cases, the knife’s butt and bolster are polished using brass, while the spine is polished and goes under treatment to include decorative work.
 This is why it is important to look for other signs when buying a Damascus steel, such as the consistency of the folds on the blade.

 Another misconception that is common is that knives that don’t undergo acid etching aren’t Damascus knives.
 This is highly untrue, as both real pattern-welded and wootz steel knives undergo acid retching after the polishing process to make the patterns on the blade more visible.
-However, if the acid or laser etching is done on cheaper blades such as carbon or stainless steel without any layering, that’s when you know the Damascus steel is a fake.
+However, if the acid or laser etching is done on cheaper blades such as carbon steel or stainless steel without any layering, that’s when you know the Damascus steel is a fake.

 Frequently Asked Questions